Downside Protection – Practices & Protocols in Real Estate Investing

 Particularly at this late stage of the cycle, EquityMultiple’s investment team prioritizes senior debt, junior debt, and preferred equity investments that hold significant payment priority.

 Similarly, holds of between 9 and 24 months can help to mitigate liquidity risk, particularly at a time when some experts expect some form of economic correction in the near future.

 EquityMultiple’s primary goal is the preservation of investor principal.
 Our investment team structures protections and remedies into our investment level documents.
 While these protections are critical, we don’t want to bore you to death by going into too much detail here.
-More on the topic can be found in this article.
+If you have questions, please feel free to contact Investor Relations.

 Last Dollar Basis

 Our Real Estate team also seeks to provide investment risk mitigation by considering the worst case scenario.
 In real estate investment underwriting, this analysis is referred to as “last dollar basis” – we use the term last dollar basis to represent the price at which we would need to sell the asset in order to cover our investors’ principal.